 Ops Manager automatically imports the Pivotal Telemetry for Ops Manager tile.
 This tile collects product usage data, which helps Pivotal improve our products and services.

-For more information, see the documentation for the Pivotal Telemetry for Ops Manager tile.
+For more information, see the Pivotal Telemetry for Ops Manager documentation.

 PAS v2.8 includes the following important major features.
 For additional information about these and other features included in PAS v2.8, see Pivotal Application Service v2.8 Release Notes.